 Mammograms are used as a screening tool for early detection of breast cancers in patients who are not experiencing any problems or symptoms with their breasts.
-Screening mammography can show changes in the breast up to two years before a patient or practitioner can feel them.
-DBT screening mammography has been shown to improve accuracy and reduce the need for further imaging in women of all breast densities.
+Screening mammography can show changes in the breast up to 2-3 years before a patient or practitioner can feel them.
+DBT screening mammography has been shown to improve accuracy.